 Sustainable food production is the direction we need to move.
 Sustainability above all.
-How to run a sustainable agriculture business?
-To answer this question, I sought answers around the globe from experts in this sector.
+But where is agriculture going and how to make food production sustainable?
+That is not so easy to say, so I sought answers around the globe from experts in this sector.

 I am of the opinion that we are not aware of the need for change, we are not aware of the technologies, knowledge, and skills that already exist today.
 In this article, I will try to bring you closer to how we can achieve that.
 So let’s begin.

 Agriculture is the systematic process of producing substances for human and animal consumption (we call them food), and other substances through the cultivation of plants and animals.
 Agriculture is an economic activity which, through cultivated plants and domestic animals, in addition to human labor, exploits natural resources (soil, water, climate) to obtain plant and animal products used in human and animal nutrition and as raw materials for further processing.
 It is divided into crop production (crop production, fruit growing, viticulture, horticulture, etc.) and livestock (cattle, pig, poultry, sheep, horse breeding, etc.).

 History of Agriculture